sahana-gj/Tech_Info/posts/06_what_is_group.md

-# What is a Group in Active Directory?

 ## Types of Groups
 In Active Directory, a **group** is a collection of users, computers, or other groups.
 Groups are used to manage permissions and access to resources efficiently.
 There are two main types of groups: